BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/codingTeacherBot/instructions.md

 title: Coding Teacher Bot
 ---

-Based on the ELIZA chatbot from 1966, create a Coding Teacher Bot that can respond like a computer science teacher when given common statements that student might make.
+Based on the ELIZA chatbot from 1966, create a Coding Teacher Bot that can respond like a computer science teacher when given common statements that a student might make.

 [ELIZA](https://en.wikipedia.org/wiki/ELIZA) was programmed to simulate a conversation with a therapist.
 If the user says "I feel tired" then ELIZA might reply "Why do you feel tired?"
 If the user says "I always feel bad when I stay up too late" then ELIZA might reply "Why do you feel bad when you stay up too late?"
 ELIZA doesn't actual understand the words.
-It's looking for the keyword "feel" and then replying "Why do you feel " + the rest of the sentence.
+It finds the keyword "feel" and then replies "Why do you feel " + the rest of the sentence.

 [Socratic questioning](https://en.wikipedia.org/wiki/Socratic_questioning) is a technique that teachers sometime use that is commonly known as "answering your question with a question"